kaustubhkapatral/docs/docs/ai-builders/test-and-validate.md

 # Test And Validate

-This guide focuses on using Arka Dev Studio to test and refine your Agent.
+This guide focuses on using Arka Playground to test and refine your Agent.
 It covers creating a repository to manage your Agent's versions, deploying a Jupyter Notebook environment for development, and iterating on Agent logic by creating and registering multiple versions.
 You can also deploy specific versions for testing and further refinement.

-## Dev Studio
+## Playground

-Visit [Dev Studio](https://studio.arka.network), This will open the Dev Studio website, where you can manage your Agent versions with ease.
+Visit [Playground](https://studio.arka.network), This will open the Playground website, where you can manage your Agent versions with ease.

 **Steps:**